Breathworks ‘Living Well’ mindfulness courses at Triratna Leeds Buddhist Centre

 Breathworks Courses 2017

-Mindfulness for Stress eight week course beginning April 26th 2017
+Mindfulness for Health eight week course beginning September 26th 2017

 This daytime course offers a self-management mindfulness-based programme for anyone wanting to learn new strategies for living with chronic pain, stress, fatigue or ill health.